Biography of Winfield Scott

 Soon after the Republic of Texas achieved statehood on December 29, 1845, the United States and Mexico fell into a dispute regarding the location of the border between Texas and Mexico.
 When the disagreement escalated on April 25, 1846, the War Department dispatched an expeditionary force into Mexico under the command of Brigadier General Zachary Taylor.

 On March 9, 1847, Scott landed a force of 12,000 soldiers (many of whom Scott had commandeered from Taylor) near the port city of Veracruz on the Gulf of Mexico.
 Officers in Scott’s army included future Civil War notables Ulysses S. Grant, Robert E. Lee, P. G. T. Beauregard, James Longstreet, Gideon Pillow, George B. McClellan, George G. Meade, and Thomas “Stonewall” Jackson.
 Following a successful twenty-day siege that resulted in the city’s surrender, Scott started his drive toward Mexico City.
 His army defeated Mexican armies at the Battle of Cerro Gordo (April 17–18, 1847), the Battle of Contreras (August 19, 1847), the Battle of Churubusco (August 20, 1847), and the Battle of Molina del Rey (September 8, 1847).
 Following his successful assault against the Castle of Chapultepec (September 13, 1847), Scott triumphantly entered the Mexican capital on the following day.
-For the next few months, Scott’s army defended themselves against several guerrilla attacks until the Treaty of Guadalupe-Hidalgo ended hostilities on February 2, 1848.
-Scott served as Military Governor of Mexico until March, when he returned to the United States to face politically motivated charges brought by subordinate officers.
-Following a court of inquiry, army officials dropped the and Scott received the “Thanks of Congress” for his service in Mexico.
+For the next few months, Scott’s army defended itself against several guerrilla attacks until the Treaty of Guadalupe-Hidalgo ended hostilities on February 2, 1848.
+Scott served as Military Governor of Mexico until March when he returned to the United States to face politically motivated charges brought by subordinate officers.
+Following a court of inquiry, army officials dropped the charges and Scott received the “Thanks of Congress” for his service in Mexico.

 Upon returning to the United States, Scott pursued his political aspirations while remaining in charge of the army.
 When the Whigs held their national convention in Philadelphia on June 7, 1848, it took them only one day to nominate Zachary Taylor as their candidate for the U.S. presidency.
 A disappointed Scott finished a distant third with sixty-seven votes compared to Taylor’s winning total of 171.
 When the Whigs met again in 1852, Scott upset incumbent President Millard Fillmore to secure the party’s nomination.
 Following the general election in November, Democratic dark-horse candidate Franklin Pierce trounced his former commanding officer, receiving 254 electoral votes to Scott’s forty-two.
 With the subsequent emergence of the Republican Party, Scott was the last Whig presidential candidate.